RaspAP/raspap-docs/docs/custom-plugins.md

 ![sample-plugin](https://github.com/user-attachments/assets/5a6ecf40-2b14-4502-8b63-5e85f9ade6f6){: style="width:420px"}

 Several common plugin functions are demonstrated in `SamplePlugin`, as well as a method for persisting session data in plugin instances.
 Each plugin has its own namespace, meaning that classes and functions are organized to avoid naming conflicts.
-Plugins are self-contained and render their own templates from inside the `/templates` directory.
+Plugins are self-contained and render templates from inside their own `/templates` directory.

 ## Getting started
 The `SamplePlugin` requires an installation of RaspAP, either via the [Quick install](quick.md) method or with a [Docker container](docker.md).
 The default application path `/var/www/html` is used here.
 If you've chosen a different install location, substitute this in the steps below.